aadarsh-durishetty/aadarsh-durishetty/README.md

 - Current projects: Working on Web Apps.
 - Current apprenticeship: AWS Cloud and Machine Learning.
-- Open to Collaborate on Application Projects.
+- Open to Collaborate on Web Application Projects.